jmathai/elodie/Readme.md

 # now you're ready to add your MapQuest key
 ```

-You may also prefer your locations to be named in English language, not the local language.
-Then just set the following key in `config.ini` like so: `prefer_english_names=True`.
+If you're an english speaker then you will probably want to add `prefer_english_names=True` to the `[MapQuest]` section else you'll have cities named using the local language.

 ## Questions, comments or concerns?